Title of the talk: "Priorities for Language Design: Semantics and Explanations"

-On August 14, 2018, Prof. Dr. Martin Erwig will give a talk about "Teaching Computing Without Coding" in the context of the SFB 901.
+On August 22, 2011, Professor Dr. Martin Erwig will give a talk about "Priorities for Language Design: Semantics and Explanations" in the context of the SFB 901 colloquium.